In the latest issue of Money magazine, Stephen Gandel presents a special report on “Survival Strategies“:

 3. Slim Down the Debts

-It’s always a good time to do this, but apparently even more so in a potential recession.
+It’s always a good time pay off debt, but apparently even more so in a potential recession.
 When you’re stocks are flying high you can afford paying a little debt interest, but not now.
 Check out how I paid off my high-interest credit cards.

 Shore Up Your Portfolio: